jaguiar/kafka-producer-example/README.md

 Settings
 --------------
-* Kafka and/or Zookeeper use hostname resolution so even if you use an IP address in the configuration files, you will encounter errors => Add a line in your host file to map the server hostname with its IP.
-    * Windows: C:\WINDOWS\system32\drivers\etc\hosts
-    * Linux: /etc/hosts
 * When you set up your kafka, you should create a chroot folder for it in Zookeeper (note that you will have to provide the chroot folder name to all consumers then, eg. "localhost:9092/kafka").
 To do so:
     * Stop Kafka
     * Edit <KAFKA_HOME>/config/server.properties: append "/kafka" (or any chroot folder name) to the urls to specify the kafka znodes (property "zookeeper.connect"), e.g.